bashhh89/sgready/SCORECARD_UPDATES.md

 6. Learning path section is properly formatted and displayed

 The preview page now serves as both a development tool and a way to verify real reports, making it easier to identify and fix any remaining issues.

+## Deployment Notes

+These fixes were successfully deployed to production on May 21, 2025.